sara-nl/sne-es-db/slides/sne_databases_h1.md

 ---

-### A simple E/R diagram
+### A simple ER diagram

 ![original 250%](sources/ermodel.jpg)

 ---

-# From E/R model to database: 8 steps
+# From ER model to database: 8 steps (1/2)

 1. For each strong entity create a table with columns for each simple attribute.
 The key attribute becomes the primary key
 2. For each weak entity create a table with columns for each simple attribute and include columns for the primary keys of those entities on which the entity depends (foreign keys)
 3. When two entities are in a one-to-many relationship, the entity with the many cardinality must have a foreign key representing this relationship
 4. When two entities are in a one-to-one relationship, a foreign key must be included in one of the two

+---

+# From ER model to database: 8 steps (2/2)

 5. When two entities are in a many-to-many relationship a table must be created consisting of foreign keys for the two entities
 6. When an entity has a multi-valued attribute, create a table with a column as foreign key to the entity and a column for the multi-valued attribute
 7. When more than two entities participate in a relationship then a table must be created consisting of foreign keys to those entities
-8. When a subtyping is defined by attributes create separate tables for each subtype consisting of those attributes which are peculier to the subtype
+8. When a subtyping is defined by attributes create separate tables for each subtype consisting of those attributes which are peculiar to the subtype

 ---

 # Database design: Normalization

-Normalization: ensure efficienct data structures
+Normalization: ensure efficient data structures

 Efficient data structures: